ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 ## 2. IAM Permissions for Normal Operation

 These permissions are required for the IAM user, group, or role that will submit MediaConvert jobs and query their status.

+You will need the Role ARN of your role created in step 1.
+You can get this from the AWS console.
+It will look like: arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/service-role/MediaConvert_Default_Role.

 ```json
 {